Unleash the Fun: 8 Awesome Things to do in Cardiff!

 While you’re here, be sure to explore the 40 buildings that resemble an Iron Age Village, which is a row of ironworkers’ houses and traditional crafts and activities that are fun for the whole family to watch.
 Everyone will have fun learning and exploring the original and reproduced farmhouses, cottages, gardens, workshop and mills that truly makes you feel as though you stepped back in time.

 Sports fan?
-Then Principality Stadium is the place to visit in Cardiff.
+Then visiting the Principality Stadium is the one of the best things to do in Cardiff you can do!
 Try to take in a rugby match at the stadium in Cardiff Arms Park.
 If that’s not possible (the Welsh are serious about their rugby, so tickets don’t hang around for long), you can still attend a tour of this state-of-the-art stadium.
 The informative and organised tour allows you to peek behind the scenes of matches, including the national rugby team’s changing rooms, tunnels that lead to the pitch and VIP boxes.
 Tours last around an hour and are held several times a day, except on the days events are scheduled.

 It is conveniently located right in the city centre, squatting on the River Taff’s east bank.
 The stadium itself holds around 74,500 and, when it’s not holding rugby matches, it hosts major music artists passing through Cardiff while on tour.